Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Proof of Theorem

 \end{appendices}

-\begin{IEEEbiographynophoto}{Tao Xu} (S'22) received a B.S. degree in the School of Mathematical Sciences from Shanghai Jiao Tong University (SJTU), Shanghai, China.
+\begin{IEEEbiography}[{ }]{Tao Xu} (S'22) received a B.S. degree in the School of Mathematical Sciences from Shanghai Jiao Tong University (SJTU), Shanghai, China.
 He is currently working toward the Ph.D. degree with the Department of Automation, SJTU.
 He is a member of Intelligent of Wireless Networking and Cooperative Control Group.
-His research interests include probabilistic prediction, distributionally robust optimization, dynamic games, and robotics. \end{IEEEbiographynophoto}
+His research interests include probabilistic prediction, distributionally robust optimization, dynamic games, and robotics. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Jianping He} (SM'19) is currently an associate professor in the Department of Automation at Shanghai Jiao Tong University.
+\begin{IEEEbiography}[{ }]{Jianping He} (SM'19) is currently a full professor in the School of Automation and Intelligent Sensing at Shanghai Jiao Tong University, Shanghai, China.
 He received the Ph.D. degree in control science and engineering from Zhejiang University, Hangzhou, China, in 2013, and had been a research fellow in the Department of Electrical and Computer Engineering at University of Victoria, Canada, from Dec.
 2013 to Mar.
 2017.
-His research interests mainly include the distributed learning, control and optimization, security and privacy in network systems.
+His research interests mainly include the distributed learning, control and optimization, security and privacy in network systems. \end{IEEEbiography}

-Dr. He serves as an Associate Editor for IEEE Trans.
-Control of Network Systems, IEEE Trans. on Vehicular Technology, IEEE Open Journal of Vehicular Technology, and KSII Trans.
-Internet and Information Systems.
-He was also a Guest Editor of IEEE TAC, International Journal of Robust and Nonlinear Control, etc. He was the winner of Outstanding Thesis Award, Chinese Association of Automation, 2015.
-He received the best paper award from IEEE WCSP'17, the best conference paper award from IEEE PESGM'17, and was a finalist for the best student paper award from IEEE ICCA'17, and the finalist best conference paper award from IEEE VTC20-FALL. \end{IEEEbiographynophoto}